benmclaren/personal-site/ben_personal_site/content/articles/about-blocks.md

   "<#{open_tag}>#{content}</#{tag_name}>"
 end
 ```
 This method takes two parameters `tag_name` and `attributes`. `= nil` means that if no parameter is given then it will assign it to nil.
+You can think of it as being an optionl parameter.

 We start by calling `nil?` on atrributes to check if it is nil or if a parameter has been given.
 It returns a boolean value.
-We use a ternary operator which says if the value is true ( meaning is it nil) then keep it as nil otherwise grab the first element.
-The same is applied to `attr_value` but we take the last element instead.
+We use a ternary operator which says if the value is true ( meaning it is nil) then keep it as nil otherwise grab the first element.
+The same logic is applied to `attr_value` but we take the last element instead.

 Then we define an `open_tag` which also makes use of a ternary operator.
-It states that if the attribute is nil then return the `tag_name` only but if not the n=build the following:
+It states that if the attribute is nil then return the `tag_name` only but if not then build the following:

 ``` ruby
 "#{tag_name} #{attr_name}=\"#{attr_value}\""
 ```
 We have interploated the tag name and then the attirbute (for example "style").
 Then we have an `=` and an interpolation of the attibute value (for example "color: red").
 We require the use of the \ in order to use " in the middle of the string.
-It just eans it ignores the character and does not treat it as string end.
+It just means it ignores the character and does not treat it as the end of the string.

 Then we say that content is = to running the block (yield).
 Finally we build our HTML code.